This NVIDIA SHIELD Review was written by Troy from TROYPOINT after using the device on a regular basis for approximately three years.

 The NVIDIA SHIELD offers some of the best internal specs and features for a TV streaming box.
 It also comes packaged with a user friendly remote that includes a built-in microphone compatible with Google Assistant.

-Listed below are some of the notable specs the NVIDIA SHIELD has to offer:
+Listed below are some of the notable specs we came across in this NVIDIA SHIELD Review:

 - Processor: NVIDIA Tegra X1 processor 256-core Maxwell GPU